Toward Autonomous Long-Horizon Engineering for ML Research: Experiments

 \subsection{Experimental Setup}

-\textbf{Benchmarks.} We evaluate \papername{} in two complementary long-horizon ML research engineering settings. \textbf{(1) PaperBench}~\citep{starace2025paperbench} evaluates from-scratch replication of top-tier conference papers. \textbf{(2) MLE-Bench Lite}~\citep{chan2025mlebench} evaluates sustained experiment improvement on top-tier competition-style ML tasks, with \textit{Any Medal\%} as the primary metric.
-Taken together, these benchmarks test whether an agent can maintain coherent progress across heterogeneous stages under realistic time budgets, rather than succeed only in a single narrow setting.
+\textbf{Benchmarks.} We evaluate \papername{} in two complementary long-horizon ML research engineering benchmarks. \textbf{PaperBench}~\citep{starace2025paperbench} evaluates from-scratch replication of top-tier ML papers. \textbf{MLE-Bench Lite}~\citep{chan2025mlebench} evaluates sustained improvement on competition-style ML tasks, with \textit{Any Medal\%} as the primary metric.
+Together, these benchmarks test whether an agent can maintain coherent progress across heterogeneous stages under realistic time budgets, rather than succeed only in a single narrow setting.

 \textbf{Baselines.} On PaperBench, we compare against BasicAgent and IterativeAgent~\citep{starace2025paperbench} under the same evaluation protocol.
-On MLE-Bench Lite, we report controlled comparisons against strong autonomous ML engineering systems with diverse designs, including AIDE~\citep{jiang2025aide}, ML-Master 2.0~\citep{zhu2026cognitive}, and LoongFlow~\citep{wan2025loongflow}.
-We also report official leaderboard results as contextual reference~\citep{yang2025rdagent,li2025fm,liu2025ml,toledo2025ai,nadafian2026kapso,chen2026mars,zhang2026aibuildai}, but treat them separately from the controlled evaluation because they are not matched comparisons.
+On MLE-Bench Lite, we report controlled comparisons against strong autonomous ML engineering systems with diverse designs, including AIDE~\citep{jiang2025aide}, LoongFlow~\citep{wan2025loongflow}, and ML-Master 2.0~\citep{zhu2026cognitive}.
+We also include two contextual reference sets that are not treated as matched baselines: official MLE-Bench Lite leaderboard results~\citep{yang2025rdagent,li2025fm,liu2025ml,toledo2025ai,nadafian2026kapso,chen2026mars,zhang2026aibuildai}, and a frontier Codex/GPT-5.5 xhigh harness~\citep{openai2025codexupgrades} evaluated under our setup.

 \textbf{Implementation Details.} We instantiate \papername{} with two backbone LLMs, Gemini-3-Flash~\citep{googledeepmind2026gemini3flash} and GLM-5~\citep{zeng2026glm}.
-Across both PaperBench and MLE-Bench Lite, each run is allocated one H20 GPU and a 24-hour budget per task, matching the standard setting.
-For PaperBench full evaluation, we adopt the official evaluation protocol~\citep{starace2025paperbench} and use GPT-5.4~\citep{openai2026gpt54} as the grading model.
-Under this grading setup, a full 20-task PaperBench evaluation costs approximately \$832, which materially constrains large-scale repeated evaluation.
+Across both benchmarks, each run is allocated one H20 GPU and a 24-hour budget per task, matching the standard setting.
+For PaperBench full evaluation, we follow the official evaluation protocol~\citep{starace2025paperbench} and use GPT-5.4~\citep{openai2026gpt54} as the grading model.
+Under this grading setup, a full 20-task PaperBench evaluation costs approximately \$832, which materially limits large-scale repeated evaluation.
+For MLE-Bench Lite, we follow the MLE-Bench convention and report mean $\pm$ SEM over 3 runs/seeds.